GESIS-Methods-Hub/guidelines/README.md

     The Methods Hub is an infrastructure platform that provides openly accessible, reusable computational methods for working with digital behavioral data in social science research.

-1. Who can submit a method to the Methods Hub?
+1. Who can submit a method or tutorial to the Methods Hub?

-    Researchers, practitioners, and developers in computational social science, computer science, natural language processing and related fields can submit methods.
+    Researchers, practitioners, and developers in computational social science, computer science, natural language processing and related fields can submit methods or tutorial.

 1. Can I publish my computational method on Methods Hub?